 Viral Replication of Black Queen Cell Viruses

-Viral genome replication of the Black Queen Cell Virus is occurs once it has entered a honey bee cell.
+Viral genome replication of the Black Queen Cell Virus occurs once it has entered a honey bee cell.
 Among the proteins that are endocytosed into the honey bee cells under attack, is one called the VPG protein.
-It primes the cell for production of RNA.
-However, the protein blocks production of cellular RNA in the genetic code of the honey bee.
-The cell embarks on production of the RNA of the virus.
-RNA and DNA are closely linked, however viruses often require RNA only for their existence.
+It primes the cell for the production of RNA.
+However, the protein blocks the production of cellular RNA in the genetic code of the honey bee.
+The cell embarks on the production of the RNA of the virus.
+RNA and DNA are closely linked, however, viruses often require RNA only for their existence.

 On one end of the RNA strands of the Black Queen Cell Virus, there is an arrangement called a cap structure.
 This cap structure in the RNA has many advantages for the virus, including accuracy in copy production, and resistance to changes in the RNA strands.
 These advantages to the virus are disadvantageous to honey bees.
 They are the reason the virus is able to have effects in both strong and weak honey bee colonies.

 Why are Colonies Lost in Black Queen Cell Virus Infections?